We-Hiba/Phyton-learning-journey/README.md

 This is a link for all the valid syntax in variable namimg : - >[Day 1 : Rules for Python](day1_rules_in_python/)

+This is a link to learn about comments in Python and how to use them to structure and describe our code. -> [Day 1 Comments in Python](